jaredwray/ecto/README.md

 await ecto.renderByFile("/path/to/file.md");
 ```

-We are using [Markdoc](https://markdoc.io/) which has a ton of powerful features.
+We are using [Writr](https://writr.org/) which is remark with all the plugins and features you need.

 #### Handlebars

-In Ecto we use the [handlebars](https://www.npmjs.com/package/handlebars) engine to render `mustache` related templates.
+In Ecto we use the [Fumanchu](https://www.npmjs.com/package/@jaredwray/fumanchu) engine to render `mustache` and `handlebars` related templates.
 This is because handlebars is based on mustache with just more additional features.

-Handlebars is a fantastic template engine, and we've incorporated helpers to make it even better.
-We added in [helpers-for-handlebars](https://github.com/jaredwray/helpers-for-handlebars) so you can format dates, and more.
-Here is an example using `Handlebars Helpers` in your template:
+Fumanchu includes handlebar engine with helpers.

 ```javascript
 const ecto = Ecto();